 BIEBER German, Jewish

 From Middle High German biber

 , possibly a nickname for a hard worker.

 "man".
 The name may have referred to a brewer or a tavern owner.

 meaning "rider, horseman"

 in Italian.
 This name was borne by the American swimmer Matt Biondi (1965-).

 Occupational name for a person who raised or hunted birds.

-From any one of several of this place name in Scotland, which derives from Gaelic blár
+From any one of several places of this name in Scotland, which derive from Gaelic blár

 meaning "plain, field, battlefield".